-- LTV: The overall LTV for a user cohort, including in-app purchases and ads revenue.
-Note that overall LTV doesn't include revenue from subscriptions.
+- LTV: The overall LTV for a user cohort, including revenue from in-app purchases, ads, and subscriptions.

 - IAP LTV: The LTV from in-app purchases for a user cohort.

 - Ads LTV: The LTV from ads revenue for a user cohort.
-The ads revenue is the total revenue from the AdMob Network, your Open Bidding ad sources, and your estimated third-party revenue.
+The ads revenue is the total revenue from the AdMob Network, your bidding ad sources, and your estimated third-party revenue.